Hans5958/Black-MIDI-Meta/README.md

 The update is monthly and you can submit MIDIs by contacting me in any way you can, such as Discord or the wiki page.

-You can visit the Google Drive spreadsheet in <https://px.tru.io/r/BMLL> ([direct link](https://docs.google.com/spreadsheets/u/1/d/1sldrGkhU41FakmdFfUL3Z1GMT2LOQzx81yy4D_ZLxKk/edit?usp=sharing)).
-Otherwise, you can check the list on the wiki page [here](https://officialblackmidi.fandom.com/wiki/List_of_Largest_MIDIs).
+You can read more info in [here](large-list).
+Otherwise, you can visit the Google Drive spreadsheet in <https://px.tru.io/r/BMLL> ([direct link](https://docs.google.com/spreadsheets/u/1/d/1sldrGkhU41FakmdFfUL3Z1GMT2LOQzx81yy4D_ZLxKk/edit?usp=sharing)) or check the list on the wiki page [here](https://officialblackmidi.fandom.com/wiki/List_of_Largest_MIDIs).

 ### Black MIDI Software Archive